Address: Fiddlers Wood Lane, Bradley Stoke BS32 9BS

 We will require initial proof of benefit.
 In most cases the concession will entitle you to half-price reservations, music CDs and spoken word tapes.
 In addition if you are visually impaired or housebound you will not be required to pay any charge (including overdue charges).

-Our IT volunteer is here every Tuesday and Friday morning to help with all IT enquiries including getting online, setting up an email account, basic computing skills, Universal Jobmatch, as well as help to download free Ebooks and e-audio books from the LibrariesWest website.
+1:1 computing basics sessions available with IT volunteers to help with all IT enquiries including getting online, setting up an email account, basic computing skills, Universal Jobmatch, as well as help to download free Ebooks and e-audio books from the LibrariesWest website.

 Just speak to a member of staff who will be happy to book you a free one hour session.